The Canadian Bank of Commerce Building is located at 25 King St W (between Bay and Yonge Sts) in the Financial District of Toronto.

 - The vaulted main hall is said to be modelled after the Baths of Caracalla in Rome.

-- There are 715 ounces of gold leaf in the main hall ceiling.
+- There are 715 ounces of gold leaf in the central hall ceiling.

 - The landmark received heritage status in 1973.